tasmirz/EyeWear/docs/doc_v00.md

 ### 4.1 `ocr_client.py`

 Central controller on the embedded device.
-It dequeues image paths, authenticates against the server, uploads images, and voices results.
+It dequeues image paths, authenticates against the server, uploads images, and voices Gemini-refined results.

 ```mermaid
 sequenceDiagram